-- EAAs are designed for candidates with the required knowledge, understanding and skills, who are unable to demonstrate these in an assessment in its normal format due to a difficulty or disability. - EAA must not confer additional benefit to a student but are designed to level the playing field in terms of access. - EAAs should reflect the normal way of working for which there is evidence of need, unless such arrangements would affect the integrity of the assessment. - EAAs are intended to increase access to assessments, but cannot be granted where they will directly affect performance in the skills that are the focus of the assessment. - Credit is only given for skills demonstrated by the candidate working independently. - EAAs will not be permitted if they compromise the assessment objectives of the specification in question. - EAAs may vary between subjects because different subjects and methods of assessments may have different demands. - The Equality Act 2010 requires an awarding body to make reasonable adjustments where a candidate who is disabled within the meaning of the Equality Act 2010 would be at a substantial disadvantage in comparison to someone who is not disabled. - JCQ guidance indicates that EAAs should be initiated by the school not a body external to the school.
+- EAAs are designed for candidates with the required knowledge, understanding and skills, who are unable to demonstrate these in an assessment in its normal format due to a difficulty or disability. - EAA must not confer additional benefit to a student but are designed to level the playing field in terms of access so a student can 'show what they know'. - The Joint Council for Qualifications (JCQ) regulates the exam process and comes under the jurisdiction of the Equality Act 2010. - EAAs should reflect the normal way of working for which there is evidence of need, unless such arrangements would affect the integrity of the assessment. - EAAs are intended to increase access to assessments, but cannot be granted where they will directly affect performance in the skills that are the focus of the assessment. - Credit is only given for skills demonstrated by the candidate working independently. - EAAs will not be permitted if they compromise the assessment objectives of the specification in question. - EAAs may vary between subjects because different subjects and methods of assessments may have different demands. - The Equality Act 2010 requires an awarding body to make reasonable adjustments where a candidate who is disabled within the meaning of the Equality Act 2010 would be at a substantial disadvantage in comparison to someone who is not disabled. - JCQ guidance indicates that EAAs should be initiated by the school not a body external to the school.